 Now, I’m not completely naïve.
 I was fully aware that sex trafficking and slavery are alive and well in the world.
 But, I was oblivious to how pervasive it actually is.
 There are an estimated 27 million people in slavery today… TODAY.
 That’s roughly double the population of New York City, Los Angeles, and Chicago combined.

 I can’t even begin to comprehend that figure.
 Although slavery is illegal in every country of the world, we have more slaves today than there were 1860.
 Half the Sky put faces on these numbers.
 Little girls as young as three are subjected to the vilest forms of sexual abuse and rape.
-They are bought and sold as if they were a used car; rode and driven and then discarded for a newer model.
+They are bought and sold as if they were a used car; rode and driven and, then discarded for a newer model.
 Girls rescued from this hell are empty shells of what a child should be.
 Their distant eyes only reflect apathy, indifference, and emptiness.
-It’s as if their soul had been stripped from their bodies along with all their innocence.
+It’s as if their soul was stripped from their bodies along with their innocence.
 And this is the daily reality of millions of women, girls, and boys.
 Can we stand by and do nothing?

 The average cost of a slave today is $90 U.S. dollars.
 Can you imagine $90 standing between you and your freedom and that amount feeling like an impossible dream?
 I can’t.
 I can’t even imagine the life of suffering and abuse these millions of people face every day.

 I’ve never felt more sick and passionate about a cause before.
-If I want to walk as Yeshua walked, my heartache and compassion compels me to “set the captives free”.
+If I want to walk as Yeshua walked, my heartache and compassion compels me to “set the captives free.”

 And the book of the prophet Isaiah was handed to Him.
 And He opened the book and found the place where it was written, “THE SPIRIT OF THE LORD IS UPON ME, BECAUSE HE ANOINTED ME TO PREACH THE GOSPEL TO THE POOR.
 HE HAS SENT ME TO PROCLAIM RELEASE TO THE CAPTIVES, AND RECOVERY OF SIGHT TO THE BLIND, TO SET FREE THOSE WHO ARE OPPRESSED, TO PROCLAIM THE FAVORABLE YEAR OF THE LORD.”
 (Luke 4:17-19)